Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 Currently the Ed-Fi API Publisher has the following known limitations:

 * API resource items deleted in source API cannot be published to the target API due to limitations of the current Change Queries implementation in the Ed-Fi ODS API.
-* Even with delete support added by exposing the primary key values, tracking and publishing deletions of Descriptors will still not be possible due to internal implementation details within the API.
+* Even with delete support added by exposing the primary key values, tracking and publishing deletions of Descriptors will still not be possible due to internal implementation details within the Ed-Fi ODS API through (at least) v5.3.
+Unofficial branches of the Ed-Fi ODS API that fix and enhance the Change Queries feature for use with the API Publisher are available for v5.1 and v5.2.
 * Changes to primary keys in source API resources will currently result in stale copies of the "old" version of the resources (and all impacted dependencies) remaining in the target API.
-* Student/Staff/Parent UniqueId changes in the source API could result in the inability of the Ed-Fi API Publisher to continue publishing to the target API.
+Unofficial branches that fix and enhance the Change Queries feature for use with the API Publisher are available for v5.1 and v5.2.
 * Profiles (for defining resource/property level data policies for API clients) are not yet supported by the Ed-Fi API Publisher.
+Create an issue to request Profiles support if this of interest to you.

-Feedback on the need for resolution to these issues should be provided to the Ed-Fi Alliance through [Ed-Fi Tracker](https://tracker.ed-fi.org/).
+Feedback on the need for resolution to the Ed-Fi ODS API issues listed above should be provided to the Ed-Fi Alliance through [Ed-Fi Tracker](https://tracker.ed-fi.org/).

 More technical details on some of these issues can be found [here](Documentation/Known-Issues-Details.md).